Bank Melli Iran: European Union sanctions

+Related entities

-Publishing company of BMI
+Publishing company

 After assignment of right to publish banknotes to BMI, a limited organization was created to publish the date of issue on banknotes.
 This organization evolved along with development of BMI; it was known as "BMI Printing House".
-This printing house, which was founded by the name of "printing shop" in 1938, gradually became one of the most prestigious printing houses in the country and in the Middle East.
-The printing needs of branches of BMI were also fulfilling throughout the country in addition to providing print services to government agencies.
 Printing company of BMI received the publication license from Ministry of Culture and Islamic Guidance in order to allow publication of book and magazine; so it renamed "BMI Printing and Publishing Company".

-National Development Group

-The National Development Group's investment is a conglomerate company (cluster company).